DCT

 - Plaintiff’s Counsel: Shaw Keller LLP

-- Venue Allegations: Plaintiff alleges venue is proper in the District of Delaware because Defendant Mixtiles USA is a Delaware corporation, and both defendants distribute and sell the accused products within the district, purposefully targeting their conduct to cause harm there.
+- Venue Allegations: Plaintiff alleges venue is proper in the District of Delaware because Defendant Mixtiles USA is a Delaware corporation that conducts business in the district, and Defendant Mixtiles, Ltd. allegedly controls its U.S. subsidiary and purposefully targets the Delaware market.

-- Core Dispute: Plaintiff alleges that Defendants’ repositionable photo frame products infringe a patent related to a magnetic framing system.
+- Core Dispute: Plaintiff alleges that Defendant’s repositionable photo frame products, sold under the “Mixtiles” brand, infringe a patent related to a magnetic framing system for damage-free wall mounting.

 Case Timeline